-We used the harmonic direction-finding telemetry technique to track the individuals and followed the protocol that has been successfully used in A. femoralis in several contexts including the tadpole transport (Beck et al., in press; Pašukonis et al., 2014b; Pašukonis et al., 2014a).
+We used the harmonic direction-finding telemetry technique to track individuals and followed a protocol that has been successfully used in A. femoralis in several contexts including tadpole transport (Beck et al., 2017; Pašukonis et al., 2014a,b).
 The system consists of a directional transceiver and a passive reflector (i.e. transponder) attached to the animal.
-The tag together with the attachment made up for less than 5% of frogs' body weight (frog weight ~ 2 g, tag weight < 0.1 g).
-We used a commercially available transceiver (R8, RECCO® Rescue System, Lidingö, Sweden) for tracking.
-Following the release, all frogs were located every 15-30 min during their daylight activity hours (~ 07:30 to 18:30).
-At each instance, we carefully approached the location of the signal and attempted to detect the frog visually.
-In cases of poor visibility or if an individual was hiding, we narrowed the signal to less than one meter.
+The tag together with the attachment comprised less than 5% of the frog's body mass (frog mass ~ 2 g, tag mass <0.1 g).
+We used a commercially available transceiver (R8, RECCO[®] Rescue System, Lidingö, Sweden) for tracking.
+Following release, all frogs were located every 15-30 min during their daylight activity hours ($\sim 07:30$ h to 18:30 h).
+In each case, we carefully approached the location of the signal and attempted to detect the frog visually.
+In cases of poor visibility or if an individual was hiding, we narrowed the signal to less than 1 m.
 Every position fix was recorded on the background GIS map as described above.
-Whenever the frog was visible, we also recorded the number of tadpoles present and the current behavior (e.g., moving, hiding, depositing tadpoles).
+Whenever the frog was visible, we also recorded the number of tadpoles present and the current behaviour (e.g. moving, hiding, depositing tadpoles).
 In 2016 (tadpole group), we followed the frogs until all tadpoles were deposited.
-Most frogs completed the tadpole transport and deposition within one day (mean duration=4.47 h, SD=2.48 h), but two individuals were tracked for two consecutive days (Table S1).
+Most frogs completed tadpole transport and deposition within 1 day (mean \pm s.d. duration 4.47 \pm 2.48 h), but two individuals were tracked for 2 consecutive days (Table S1).
 All males were untagged immediately after tadpole deposition and were recaptured back in their territory over the following days.
-Since females do not show conspicuous behavior such as calling or territorial aggression, it was not always possible to confirm female homing by recapture.
-Thus, we tracked three females that had moved the longest distance after the deposition to affirm that females also return to their home areas after tadpole transport.
-All three females tracked showed homing behavior and moved back to their original home areas after tadpole deposition.
-In 2017 (jelly group), the frogs were tracked for one day between 6.7 h and 9.4 h (mean duration = 7.92 h) and untagged in the evening between 17:30 and 18:45
+As females do not show conspicuous behaviour such as calling or territorial aggression, it was not always possible to confirm female homing by recapture.
+Thus, we tracked three females that had moved the longest distance after deposition to confirm that females also return to their home areas after tadpole transport.
+All three females tracked showed homing behaviour and moved back to their original home areas after tadpole deposition.
+In 2017 (jelly group), the frogs were tracked for 1 day between 6.7 h and 9.4 h (mean duration 7.92 h) and untagged in the evening between 17:30 h and 18:45 h.